Lawn Insect Control

 Lawn Mites

-Less Common Insects that Attack Colorado Lawns
+Other Insects That Can Attack Colorado Lawns

-Billbugs in Lawns
+Billbugs

 Billbugs are a type of weevil, also known as “snout beetles.”
 Adult weevils are typically seen on driveways and pavement from late spring through late summer.
 While adults can cause minor damage to lawns by creating small holes in the stems of plants to lay their eggs, the primary damage to lawns is caused by billbug grubs.